 Over the next hour, our numbers grew as more and more people caught out after curfew made a dash for the relative safety of the stop.
 Over the same time, the rumble of the vans came closer and closer as if a net were being drawn around us.

-Then from several directions, at least five vans raced toward the station and skidded to a stop, The sliding doors clunked open and large men in sweat stained uniforms spilled out.
+Then from several directions, at least five vans raced toward the station and skidded to a stop, Sliding doors clunked open and large men in sweat stained uniforms spilled out.

 They were thugs who reeked of violence.